 Wausau has two executive directors.
-J Reeves resigned on 11 February 2022 from the Wausau Board of Directors and subject to regulatory approval, it is expected that S McMurray will be appointed in due course.
+J Reeves resigned on 11 February 2022 from the Wausau Board of Directors and S McMurray was appointed as a director on 18 July 2022.
 There have been no other changes in its systems of governance.